Thomas Samuel Binns, M.Sci.

-My Google Scholar profile: Thomas Samuel Binns
+My Google Scholar profile: Thomas S. Binns

 Research Article

-Köhler, R.M., Binns, T.S., Merk, T., Zhu, G., Yin, Z., Zhao, B., Chikermane, M., ..., Kühn, A.A., Haynes, J.-D., Neumann, W.-J. (2023).
-Dopamine and neuromodulation accelerate the neural dynamics of volitional action in Parkinson’s disease.
-Pre-print.
-DOI: 10.1101/2023.10.30.564700.
+Köhler, R.M., Binns, T.S., Merk, T., Zhu, G., Yin, Z., Zhao, B., Chikermane, M., ..., Kühn, A.A., Haynes, J.-D., Neumann, W.-J. (2024).
+Dopamine and deep brain stimulation accelerate the neural dynamics of volitional action in Parkinson's disease.
+Brain.
+DOI: 10.1093/brain/awae219.

 Research Poster Winner of best poster prize